dedis/student_17_collections/README.md

 ### Hands on

 If you are already familiar with the basic notions behind a `collection`, and just need to get started, this section is what you are looking for.
-If you need a better understanding of how a `collection` works, you might want to skip this section for now, and dive in [`collection` for dummies](#collection-for-dummies), where you will find all the information you need to bootstrap yourself in the world of `collection`s.
+If you need a better understanding of how a `collection` works, you might want to skip this section for now, and dive in [Design](#design), where you will find all the information you need to bootstrap yourself in the world of `collection`s.

 #### Getting started